Dec 08, 2025 - AES 2025

 Apr 01, 2025 - Welcoming a “mini team” of CS undergrads to the Mattis lab!

-We are very excited to welcome four UMich undergraduate students to the lab to contribute to our data analysis efforts!
+We are very excited to welcome a "mini team" of UMich CS students to the lab to contribute to our data analysis efforts!
 Sreyashi Mondal and Alexander Sajdak are sophomores studying CS.
 Saif Siddiqui is a junior studying CS on the pre-medical track.
-Rajveer Shah is a sophomore "AI and finance enthusiast".
 We think there's a lot to gain by bringing computer science students into a neuroscience lab, and we are looking forward to working together!

-We are very excited to welcome four UMich undergraduate students to the lab to contribute to our data analysis efforts!
+We are very excited to welcome a "mini team" of UMich CS students to the lab to contribute to our data analysis efforts!
 Sreyashi Mondal and Alexander Sajdak are sophomores studying CS.
 Saif Siddiqui is a junior studying CS on the pre-medical track.
-Rajveer Shah is a sophomore "AI and finance enthusiast".
 We think there's a lot to gain by bringing computer science students into a neuroscience lab, and we are looking forward to working together!

 Mar 03, 2025 - Our work is highlighted as part of the UM Medical School’s “Great Minds, Greater Discoveries” strategic research plan